anabeeella/role-playing-game/README.md

 Crafted visually stunning graphics and animations using CSS to bring the game world to life.

 ## How to Play:
 To embark on your Dragon Quest Adventure, simply launch the game by opening the index.html file in your web browser.
 Follow the on-screen instructions to navigate through locations, engage in battles, and emerge victorious as the ultimate dragon slayer!
-Alternatively, experience the game online by visiting: [Game Link]
+Alternatively, experience the game online by visiting: https://role-playing-game-by-anabeeella.netlify.app/

+# Next steps: v0.2 features

+### Adding sounds for each action and location and adding an audio controller.
+Adding sounds for actions and locations and an audio controller enhances player immersion, feedback, and engagement.
+It provides a more realistic atmosphere, instant feedback on player actions, and adds an element of fun and entertainment.
+Additionally, it improves accessibility for players with visual impairments.

+### Adding inventory visualization.
+Integrating an inventory visualization allows players to manage resources strategically, increasing their sense of control and immersion in the game world.
+Overall, these additions enhance the gaming experience and keep players engaged.